ROCm/OpenFOAM_HMM/doc/Build.md

 ## OpenFOAM&reg; Quick Build Guide

-Ensure that the [system requirements][link openfoam-require] are satisfied as described here, and make sure to source the correct OpenFOAM environment.
+Prior to building, ensure that the [system requirements][link openfoam-require] are satisfied (including any special [cross-compiling][link openfoam-cross] considerations), and source the correct OpenFOAM environment.
 For example, for the OpenFOAM-v1906 version:
 ```
 source /installation/path/OpenFOAM-v1906/etc/bashrc
 ```